-Photos of Tourists had been popping up here and there in my Instagram feed.
-Each time I’d say, “Man, I need to go there!”
-It was never quite the right time and with it being up in the northern Berkshires I figured it would be best served by a long weekend.
-My birthday fell on a Monday this year, so I thought it would be the perfect place to go and with taking one day of work off, it all fell into place.
-Based on the photos I was seeing of the cozy hang zone by the fireplace, I had high expectations.
-If you want to skip reading all of the details below, I will tell you now that those expectations were absolutely met!
+Photos of Tourists have been popping up here and there in my Instagram feed for quite a while now.
+Each time I’d see one, I’d say to myself, “Man, I need to go there!”, but it was never quite the right time, and with it being all the way up in the northern Berkshires, I figured a visit would be best served by a long weekend.
+With my birthday falling on a Monday this year, I decided it was finally time to ‘treat myself’ and make this little fantasy a reality.
+Based on the photos I’d been seeing, my expectations were high, but let me tell you right now, those expectations were absolutely met!

-It’s a 3.5 hour drive from our house so we cruised up on Saturday and stayed for two nights.
-I’m going to get this out of the way now because it’s the only non-amazing thing I have to say about this place.
-You drive up and you realize it’s right on a somewhat busy road.
-Based on the vibes and photos you might have been expecting it to be set back further into the woods.
-Just know this so you don’t get a sting of disappointment when you arrive.
-I will promise you that this will not affect your stay and you will basically forget all about the road.
+It’s a 3.5 hour drive from our apartment in Brooklyn, so we decided to cruised up on Saturday and stayed for two nights.
+I’m going to get this out of the way now because it’s the only non-amazing thing I have to say about this place — as you drive up to the hotel, the first thing you notice is that Tourists is right along a somewhat busy road across the street from a chain grocery store.
+Based on the vibes and photos, I was expecting it to be adorably nestled in the woods.
+But, I promise you that this will not affect your stay, and from the moment you check in until you leave, you will basically forget all about the road.
+And in true Forrest Gump fashion… “That’s all I have to say ‘bout that'.”

-It has 48 rooms and they are set up motor lodge style (we love a classic roadside motor lodge!).
-When you check in you go into the main building.
-This is where those gorgeous fireplace photos are taken.
-There is a bar there where you can get cocktails/beer/wine/espresso drinks, etc. At least when we were there you can also get food.
-We had delicious breakfast there as well as dinner.
-(I’ll get to that later).
-Once we checked in we went to our room.
-They have 6 different room choices, all at different price points, and with various configurations.
-Some have a little loft hang/sleep zone for kids with twin beds up there, others have a deck that look over the woods.
+Tourists offers 6 different room choices, all at different price points and with various configurations.
+Some have a little loft hang/sleep zone for kids with twin beds, others have a deck that overlooks the woods.
 After our trip to Hawaii the month before, we opted for the cheapest option, the Gallery Room.
-While it’s the smallest room offered, it was just a large (or larger!) than your standard hotel room and even included a daybed for Sally.
-This place has some of the most extraordinary attention to detail of any place I’ve ever stayed.
-While it had only been open for 6 months, they had already thought of everything.
-I liked the design of the room, I liked the blinds, I liked the folding chairs to take outside, I liked how the TV was covered up, I liked the bench when you walk in to sit down and take off your shoes, I liked the soaps, I liked that there was an outdoor shower (not as fun in January), but I LOVED their Field Guide.
-On the desk they have a little orange book that has so much useful information in it!
-It give you the history of the area, information about hiking, swimming holes, fly fishing zones, places to eat and drink, tips on local art and culture, and some extra pages to take notes of your own.
+While it’s the smallest room they have, it was just as large (or larger!) than your standard hotel room and even included a daybed for Sally.
+Plus, it had some of the most extraordinary attention to detail of any place I’ve ever stayed (not bad for a hotel that’s only been open for 6 months)!
+I liked the design of the room, I liked the blinds, I liked the folding chairs they provide for you to take outside, I liked how the TV was covered up, I liked the bench when you walk in to sit down and take off your shoes, I liked the soaps, I liked that there was an outdoor shower (not all that useful in January but great for a warm-weather stay), and most of all, I LOVED their little orange Field Guide filled with so much useful information!
+It gives you the history of the area, hiking info, swimming holes, fly fishing zones, places to eat and drink, tips on local art and culture, and even a few extra pages to jot down notes of your own.

-In making chit chat, folks would ask if we were going to Mass MoCA, which is located close by.
-Everyone we spoke to raved about it and said it was well worth a visit.
-The place is large and they have a vast array of visual art as well as a huge selection of performing arts.
-We were wondering if it would be a good place for a toddler, but everyone confirmed that it would be.
-Despite the glowing reviews, we skipped it this time and thought Sally would have more fun at a smaller museum that was more natural history oriented.
-We headed the the Berkshire Museum.
-I loved it here!
-It was the perfect size for a family, not too big with a wide variety of awesome stuff to check out!
-This museum was started in 1903 by the owner of the Crane paper company.
+As for activities to do in the Berkshires, there are plenty!
+The talk of the town (or the Tourist lodge anyway) was Mass MoCA, which is located right near the hotel.
+Everyone we spoke with raved about it and said it was well worth a visit.
+The museum is large and they have a vast array of visual art as well as a huge selection of performing arts.
+The big question for us with any museum is whether or not it would be entertaining for our little one, and the consensus was that Mass MoCA is completely little kid friendly.
+Despite the glowing reviews however, we decided instead to go to a smaller natural history-ish museum that we thought Sally would really like called the Berkshire Museum.
+We loved it there!
+It was the perfect size for a family, not too big, and with a wide variety of awesome stuff to check out!
+This museum was started in 1903 by the owner of the Crane Paper Company.
 He travelled the world and collected beautiful art and artifacts for his museum.
 I’m talking everything from an Egyptian mummy to a meteorite to a fur suit that was worn on the first successful expedition to the North Pole (I am a big fan of arctic adventures).
-It was such a great variety in a manageable space.
+It was such a great variety of things to see in a manageable space.
 It’s what I consider a perfect museum!
-We’ll hit Mass MoCA on the next trip.
+We’ll hit Mass MoCA on the next trip!

-To break up the drive on the way home, we stopped in our beloved Hudson.
-There is a Museum of Firefighting there that we had been meaning to check out with Sally (she was a Unicorn Firefighter for Halloween).
-DEFINITELY worth a stop if you have a kid (or adult!) interested in firetrucks and are in the Hudson area.
-The downstairs just has rows and rows of fire engines.
-Walking around for the first 10 minutes I thought it was going to be a bust, BUT there is an upstairs!
-Up there are all sorts of hands on things for kids to do.
-The best is that they can put on a little fire outfit and climb in different old timey fire trucks.
-There is one with a video so you can simulate driving the streets to a real fire.
+All in all, our stay at Tourists was incredible, and we were sad to leave.
+But for us, the adventures don’t stop until we’re home.
+To break up the drive home, we stopped at the Museum of Firefighting (in our beloved Hudson) that we’d been meaning to check out with Sally (she was after all a Unicorn Firefighter for Halloween).
+DEFINITELY worth a stop if you have a kid (or adult!) interested in firetrucks.
+The downstairs has rows and rows of fire engines.
+I have to admit, walking around for the first 10 minutes I thought the museum was going to be a bit of a bust, BUT then we went upstairs where there are all sorts of hands-on things for kids to do.
+The highlight is that the museum provides little fire fighter outfits that the kids can put on and climb in a few different old-timey fire trucks.
+There is one with a video in front of the windshield too that simulates driving the streets to a real fire.
+(Very 1980s driver’s ed simulator!)
 Watch out world, Fire Chief Sally’s at the wheel!